 Any members found to be in breach of the COVID-19 rules or who refuse to follow instructions from representatives of the ANUFG may have their memberships suspended or revoked.

-As the time of this writing on Saturday 10 July, 2021, these rules are as follows:
+At the time of writing on Friday 25 February, 2022, these rules are as follows:

-• Attendees must check-in using the ACT Health Check In CBR app by scanning the QR code displayed at the entrance to the cinema.
-This is a mandatory requirement as per ACT Health's public health direction.
-If you are unable to use the app, we can assist you with checking in on one of our devices.
+• As a result of easing restrictions, the use of the ACT Health Check In CBR app is no longer mandatory.
+However, we will continue displaying the QR code at the entrance to the cinema for anyone to use if they wish.
+If you are unable to use the app, we can also assist you with checking in on one of our devices.
 More information about the app can be found HERE.

 • Attendees are strongly encouraged to use hand sanitiser stations around the Cultural Centre building, as well as use provided disinfectant wipes to clean their seat area before/after use.